OfficialRepo/PokiLib/README.md

-# Source and DLL Files for Windows

 ## Binary Files

-To use the provided binary DLL files just download them raw and drop them into the required location.
+To use the provided binary DLL files just download them using the links below and put them in the required location.

-* encrypt.dll is for 32bit
+* encrypt.dll is for 32bit ([Direct Link](https://github.com/OfficialRepo/PokiLib/raw/master/encrypt.dll "encrypt.dll"))
-* encrypt_64.dll is for 64bit
+* encrypt_64.dll is for 64bit ([Direct Link](https://github.com/OfficialRepo/PokiLib/raw/master/encrypt_64.dll "encrypt_64.dll"))

 ## Building